natfc/natfc/README.md

 ### Hi there 👋

-Currently student at IMT Atlantique, France and intern at [DitRit](https://github.com/ditrit)
+Currently student at IMT Atlantique, France in an exchange program with UPV

 <!--
 **natfc/natfc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.